askari0102/Learning/Kubernetes/README.md

 ## 25.4 Real capacity planning

 - **Requests are your capacity budget.** Cluster usable capacity = sum of allocatable resources minus system reservations.
 Keep total requests at 60–70% of allocatable; above that, scheduling failures and eviction storms start.
-- **Right-size continuously.** Under-requested pods cause OOMKills and evictions; over-requested pods waste money and block scheduling.
+- **Right-size continuously.** Under-*requesting* causes overcommit, CPU throttling, noisy neighbours, and later evictions.
+OOMKill is *usage vs limits* (or node memory pressure).
+Over-requesting wastes money and blocks scheduling.
+Size requests for scheduling, limits for survival.
 VPA recommendations + `kubectl top` + a periodic review is how you keep this honest.
 - **Know your ceilings**: max pods per node (110 default, ENI-limited on AWS), max nodes per cluster, IP space (a /16 pod CIDR is a real constraint at scale), and API server QPS limits.
 - **Load test before launch**, and test *failure*: kill a node, kill a zone, kill the database, kill the gateway.
 Chaos engineering (Litmus, Chaos Mesh, AWS FIS — Fault Injection Simulator) turns "we think it fails over" into evidence. **Kill a gateway replica** specifically — proxy-layer failover is the least-tested and most-impactful path.